-Our place in our region
+our place in our region

-Ballina Shire is located in the Northern Rivers region of NSW as shown on the location plan contained within Figure 3.
+in the Northern Rivers region of NSW as shown on the location plan contained within Figure 3.
 It is located 780 km (8.5 hours drive) north of Sydney and 230 km (2 hours drive) south of Brisbane.